yysun/apprun/docs/09-ssr.md

-# Server Side Rendering
+# Server-Side Rendering

 AppRun is a front-end library for developing SPA.
-It also supports to render the SPAs on the server-side just like other frameworks.
+It also supports to render the SPAs on the server-side, just like other frameworks.
 Furthermore, it also allows us to make existing traditional server-side rendered applications into SPAs.
-AppRun can make many existing applications build using the server-side model-view-control (MVC) architecture become SPAs easily.
+AppRun can make many existing applications built using the server-side model-view-control (MVC) architecture become SPAs quickly.

 ## SPA to SSR